Top picks for the Summer Holidays

 When you’ve spent a day on the beach, soaking up the sun’s rays, what could be a better way to end the day, than by taking in a show?
 With the sun setting, there’s nothing can beat sitting at the Minack Theatre watching the actors performing on the stage below you, with the deep blue sea as a backdrop, you might even get to see a basking shark!

-The same could be said of Penlee Park Open Air Theatre in Penzance, though your unlikely to see basking sharks!
-A programme of shows runs through the summer months in this wonderful garden setting.
-Around the county other outdoor venues will be used by touring companies from Restormel Castle, near Lostwithiel to Trebah Gardens near Falmouth.
+The same could be said of Penlee Park Open Air Theatre in Penzance and Sterts Theatre on the edge of Bodmin Moor, though your unlikely to see basking sharks!
+A programme of shows runs through the summer months at both of these venues.
+Around Cornwall other outdoor sites will be used by touring companies, such as Miracle Theatre and Kneehigh.
+From Restormel Castle, near Lostwithiel to Trebah Gardens near Falmouth there are some epic locations to check out.